Has a guy ever insulted you because you didn't respond well to his advances?

 How To React To Negging

 From a young age, we're taught "boys will be boys" and "he teases you because he likes you."
-But I refuse to accept that guys treat me like shit because they're "just being guys."
+But I refuse to accept that guys treat me like crap because they're "just being guys."

 A guy who is putting me down isn't showing he likes me AT ALL.